Olympus E-M1X vs Canon 1D X Mark II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the E-M1X and the 1DX Mark II are recent models that feature in their makers' current product line-up.
+Both the E-M1X and the 1DX Mark II are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the E-M1X does not have a direct predecessor.
+Further information on the two cameras, as well as related accessories, can be found on the official Olympus and Canon websites.

 Review summary: Olympus E-M1X vs Canon 1D X Mark II